 - An email between colleagues setting up a meeting will trigger the conference room reservation system to book space for their time together and email a confirmation and invitation to all other interested coworkers.

-- Manufacturers will have greater-than-ever access to their assembly lines, which will gather data about inventory passing through, so more efficient ordering of parts can be placed through vendors.
+- Manufacturers will have greater-than-ever access to their assembly lines.
+They’ll be able to gather data about inventory passing through.
+This will help with more efficient ordering of parts.

-- Training programs can become far more hands-on than before, guiding newly hired employees through foolproof processes to produce actual output and a quicker gaining of experience.
+- Training programs can become far more hands-on than before.
+Foolproof processes produce actual output and a quicker gaining of experience.

 - Overall, the building’s temperature and lighting controls can automatically adjust based on the number of workers in a room.